 Employers that have sponsored corporate projects include: Amway, Accident Fund Insurance, Auto Owners Insurance, Blue Cross Blue Shield, Carhartt, Consumers Energy, Diageo, Dow, Farm Bureau Insurance, GM, Great Expressions Dental, Meijer, Michigan Lottery, MSU Advancement, MSU Federal Credit Union, MSU Hockey, NSF, OnStar, Owens Corning, Sunset Grown, State of Michigan, Steelcase, USAA, Urban Science, Valassis, Vertafore, and many more.

 We recruit throughout the year for the corporate project aspect of the program.
-Please email Betsey Voorhees to connect on how sponsor a project.
-Specific details at Corporate Projects Overview
+Please contact the program director for more details on how to sponsor a project (see contact section below).
+Specific details at Corporate Projects Overview.

 Auto Owners Insurance (Eric Traux, Predictive Analtyics Department)